Thoughts on how to model

 Being on time is a great thing and is one of the marks of a professional.
 If you are going to be late, you should call and let the photographer know as soon as possible.
 It might not be a big deal (depends on how many people are waiting for you).
 If you're a no-show/no-call, don't expect to work with that photographer again.

-DON'T WEAR LOGOS (for unless you're being paid to wear logos!)
+DON'T WEAR LOGOS (unless you're being paid to wear logos!)

 If you have logos in your shots, it's basically saying "I was in this company's ad" or "I could have been in this company's ad".
 If you weren't being paid to wear someone's logo, don't wear it!
 Wearing logos or any type of branding is bad for a number of reasons.
 It will date the photos since fads and fashions hardly ever last more than two years.
 It distracts from the main subject of the photo--you!
 If a competitor (let's say Nike) sees you in a great shot decked out in a competitor's clothing (let's say Reebok), then they're not going to hire you for a job because they'll think that you've already worked for the competition.
 Also, if your photos are considered for being used to illustrate "exercise" in a fitness magazine, and you're decked out head-to-toe in Nike clothes, then they won't use your photos because they don't want to be advertising for Nike.